DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/creator_tasks.md

 This is an aspect of testing we would like to perform.
 2. You can submit the DICOM objects to the Archive using a non-DICOM method that you will negotiate with the Archive system.
 These options exist:
    - Point to a Dropbox folder that is hosted by the Project Manager.
-   - Point to a folder on the NEMA FTP server that will be created by you or the Project Manager.
-   - Choose a third method of file sharing that you negotiate with the Archive system.
+   - Choose an alternate method of file sharing that you negotiate with the Archive system.

 ## Methods for submitting screen captures to the Project Manager
 This will depend on the size and number of screen capture files that are included.